Inversion (evolutionary biology): Alternative hypotheses

 While the idea of dorsoventral axis inversion appears to be supported by morphological and molecular data, others have proposed alternative plausible hypotheses (reviewed in Gerhart 2000).
 One assumption of the inversion hypothesis is that the common ancestor of protostomes and chordates already possessed an organized central nervous system located at one pole of the dorsoventral axis.
 Alternatively, this ancestor may have possessed only a diffuse nerve net or several bundles of nervous tissue with no distinct dorsoventral localization.
 This would mean that the apparent inversion was simply a result of concentration of the central nervous system at opposite poles independently in the lineages leading to protostomes and chordates.
 Lacalli (1996) suggested a scenario in which the ancestor had a single opening to the digestive system, and that the neural and non-neural mouths arose independently in protostomes and chordates, respectively.
 By this hypothesis, there is no need for inversion.

 Martindale and Henry propose a ctenophore-like ancestor (biradial rather than bilateral) with a concentrated nerve cord and two anal pores on opposite sides of the animal in addition to a terminal gut opening.
 If one of these pores became the mouth in protostomes and the other became the mouth in deuterostomes, this would also preclude inversion.
 Another alternative, proposed by von Salvini-Plawen, states that the ancestor had a two-part nervous system - one part concentrated, the other diffuse.
 The nervous systems of protostome and deuterostome descendants of this ancestor may have arisen independently from these two distinct parts.

-Axial twist theories propose that not the whole body, but only the anterior region of the head is inverted.
+The Axial Twist theory proposes that not the whole body, but only the anterior region of the head is inverted.